Abeansits/agent-repo-radar/README.md

 # GitHub Repository Analyzer

-A tool that aggregates and analyzes GitHub repositories from multiple "awesome" lists, helping you discover and evaluate AI-related projects based on quantitative metrics.
+A tool that aggregates and analyzes GitHub repositories from multiple sources including "awesome" lists, helping you discover and evaluate AI-agent-related projects based on quantitative metrics.

 ## Background